Contents

 1. Users can create requisitions with ease.
 They can either create requisitions by entering data or simply with a few clicks using catalogs (more on this later.)

-2. You have complete Spend control, and all purchase requests get approved as per your purchasing policy.
+2. You have complete Spend control, and all purchase requests are approved per your purchasing policy.
 No more month-end surprises!

 3. Your approvers can approve requisitions on the go using a mobile app.
-End users are not frustrated because they have to follow up with the stakeholders to approve their requisitions.
+End users are not frustrated because they must follow up with the stakeholders to approve their requisitions.

 Pros

-1. This approach is simple to implement, takes less time, and costs you less money.
+1. This approach is simple to implement, takes less time, and costs less money.

 2. You need to work with fewer stakeholders to get buy-in because the scope is limited to purchasing.